Best Wireless Home Security Systems of 2024

 2. SimpliSafe - Best DIY Option

 SimpliSafe started as a security system for renters and has always been known for being wireless.
 But it’s more than just that now.
 It has high-quality equipment, some of the most advanced video security features, and a wide selection of home security and safety devices.
 It’s as good a security system for apartments as it is for large homes.
-In fact, it can even protect small businesses, especially with its newly launched monitoring features such as Active Guard Outdoor Protection that enables professional monitoring of outdoor security cameras.
+It even made our list of the best security systems for businesses thanks to its new Active Guard Outdoor Protection that enables professional monitoring of outdoor security cameras.
 Not even ADT offers that feature.

 FYI: SimpliSafe increased its monitoring prices several times over the years to accommodate its evolving features.
 The most basic plan now costs $21.99 per month from $14.99 back when it started.
 There are also more expensive monitoring options now with really advanced features, which we’ll discuss below.